CMU-17-356/cmu-17-356.github.io/docs/syllabus.md

 ### Lectures

-- Tues @ 9:30am - 11:00am (WEH 2302)
+- Tues @ 9:30am - 10:50am (SH 238)
-- Thurs @ 9:30am - 1100am (WEH 2302)
+- Thurs @ 9:30am - 10:50am (SH 238)

 ### Recitations

-- Section A: Fri @ 9:00am - 10:00am (WEH 4625)
+- Section A: Fri @ 9:00am - 09:50am (PH A19)
-- Section B: Fri @ 11:00am - 12:00pm (WEH 5302)
+- Section B: Fri @ 11:00am - 11:50am (GHC 4301)

-### Waitlist

-The waitlist is currently long.
-We are trying our best to add as many people as possible, but are dealing with limitations imposed by the university.

 ### Prerequisites

 15-214/17-214 or 15-213, or equivalent.
 The focus of this class is largely technical; the goal of the prerequisites is to ensure students should sufficient programming experience to succeed in the course.

 ### Textbook/Readings

 The subject matter of this class is at the cutting edge of engineering; as such, there do not exist (to our knowledge, at least) suitable textbooks covering the material.
 We will instead pull various readings throughout the semester from online sources.

 ### Communication

-The course uses [Canvas](https://canvas.cmu.edu/courses/33305) for homework submission, grading, announcements, and supplementary documents.
-Discussion and questions will be managed on [Slack](https://cmu-17-356-s23.slack.com).
+The course uses [Canvas](https://canvas.cmu.edu/courses/39473) for homework submission, grading, announcements, and supplementary documents.
+Discussion and questions will be managed on [Slack](https://cmu-17-776-s24.slack.com/).
 Slides, assignments, and schedule will be posted on this website.
 We use [GitHub](https://www.github.com) to coordinate group work.
 We will provide private GitHub repositories for individuals and groups.

 Please use Slack for discussion and questions, including clarifying homework assignments.